lucxsediits/lucxsediitslayers/README.md

-Welcome to my first JSP project, the objective of this project is to help mmv editors.
+Welcome to my first JSX project, the objective of this project is to help mmv editors.
 The script activation password is in the link below:
 https://discord.gg/wsPDZwVENV